Travel Guide: Safety in Juarez and El Paso [2023]

 Juarez is safe during daylight and in popular tourist destinations.

-Yeah, more or less.
+More or less.
 Juarez is safe during the daylight hours and in popular tourist destinations.
-In fact, I’d dare to say that the odds of anything happening to tourists (especially U.S. citizens) in a tourist zone during the day are virtually non-existent.
+In fact, I’d dare to say that the odds of anything happening to U.S. citizens in a tourist zone during the day are virtually non-existent.

 Firstly, violent crime is mostly contained in particular areas, like the slums of the city.
-In the past, even tourist areas could be targets, but this has largely faded in recent years.
+In the past, even tourist areas could be targets, but this has largely faded in recent years, and the murder rate has gone down.
+Generally, Juarez’s high crime rates have little impact on American tourists with the exception of occasional petty theft.

 Secondly, the violence is no longer indiscriminate, meaning it is not only contained to the rural areas and bad parts of the city but also usually only within gangs.
-If you don’t affiliate with or search out any of the gangs, you should be fine.
+If you don’t affiliate with or search out any of the gang activity, you should be fine.

 On top of that, there is a much higher police presence in touristy areas than in other parts of the city.
 While police officers in Mexico have a bad reputation for being controlled by criminal groups, it is still usually better to be in a heavily policed area than one with no local authorities around.